 Key characteristics of Transformational Leadership Style

-- There is also a certain appetite for risk in this leadership style type.
+- There is also a certain appetite for risk in this leadership style.
 This is because leaders are always on the lookout for better ways.
 It means going out of one's comfort zone.

 "The first responsibility of a leader is to define reality.
 The last is to say thank you.
 In between, the leader is a servant."